At New Leaf, we understand how a mephedrone addiction can take over your life.

 What does Mephedrone do?

-Mephedrone is often described as a mix between amphetamines, ecstasy and cocaine.
-The effects of mephedrone last for about an hour, but this can vary.
+Mephedrone is often described as a mix between amphetamines, ecstasy, and cocaine.
+The effects of mephedrone last for about an hour, but the following can vary.

-- Mephendrone cam make users feel sick, paranoid and anxious, and it can cause vomiting and headaches
+- Mephedrone can make users feel sick, paranoid and anxious, and it can cause vomiting and headaches.

 - It risks overstimulating and damaging your heart and your circulation.

 - It also risks overstimulating your nervous system, which may cause hallucinations, feeling of agitation and even fits.

 - It can reduce your appetite, so you don’t feel hungry.

 Other effects that people have reported include heart palpitations, insomnia, loss of short-term memory, vertigo (a form of dizziness), grinding of teeth, sweating and uncomfortable changes in body temperature.

 Taking mephedrone does involve risks- and the dangers and long-term effects are becoming clearer as more reports emerge.
 Here’s what we know: